 A study of the historical and theological development of current trends (and issues) in the theology and practice of the evangelical church today.
-This course will study the shaping of American religious culture, beliefs and practices from the time of the Great Awakening in the eighteenth century, and the cultural and scientific shifts of the nineteenth century that birthed fundamentalism in the early twentieth century and gave rise to the neo-evangelical movement in the twentieth century, and also the post-conservative evangelical movement, charismatic movement, contemporary evangelicalism, and the rising progressive liberalism within evangelicalism today.
+This course will study the shaping of American religious culture, beliefs and practices from the time of the Great Awakening in the eighteenth century, and the cultural and scientific shifts of the nineteenth century that birthed fundamentalism in the early twentieth century and gave rise to the neo-evangelical movement in the twentieth century, and also the post-conservative evangelical movement in the church today.
+Discussion will include evaluation of the fundamentalist movement, charismatic movement, contemporary evangelicalism, and the rising progressive liberalism within evangelicalism today.
 This course is designed to aid the ministry leader in evaluating current cultural and theological issues and their significance for ministry.